draekien/draekien-ui/README.md

 In your react app, run `npm install --save draekien-ui`

-To consume DraekienUi, you must import the `DraekienUi` comonent and wrap your code in this component.
+To consume DraekienUi, you must import the `DraekienUi` component and wrap your code in this component.

 > in your `index.tsx`